Azure DNS is used for two scenarios:

 - Internet-facing name resolution for a public DNS Domain.

 - Internal name resolution, e.g., Virtual machines within VNets.

 To get started creating DNS Zones, login to Azure and search for DNS Zone.
-You can host different DNS Zones in different resource groups.
-DNS is a global service hence the location used is simply an indicator of the resource group location.

 When it's done creating, the Name servers assigned to our zone are shown below.